These sensory gifts for kids are sure to give you some great ideas for the kids on your list!

 This guide is a great place to start if you’re looking for toys that can contribute to healthy development.
 I’ve also suggested a few ideas for how to change these toys up to create an even richer sensory experience for your child.
-Be sure to check out our other gift guides with toys for promoting fine and gross motor skills.
+Be sure to check out our other gift guides too (scroll down to the bottom of this post).
 Happy Shopping!

-2. These LED finger lights are sure to be a hit with little ones of any age.
+These LED finger lights are sure to be a hit with little ones of any age.
 An excellent toy to enhance VISUAL feedback with the varying colors and bright lights.
 Have your child play with these in a dark room or at night time, moving their hands in different directions and motions.
 Change it up and play a game of charades drawing shapes or letters in the air.
 How about a game of hide and seek?

 Between any 2 cards, there is always one, and only one, matching symbol.
 Be the first to “spot it” to win.
 This is an amazing game to improve visual development.
 The best part is that there are so many different sets to choose from: Animals, Alphabet, NHL, MLB, Numbers and Shapes, On the Road, Halloween, Spanish, and many more!

 This is an inventive way to bring the sandbox indoors in a neat and tidy way.
-Great for building TACTILE and fine motor skills, this little box is filled with sand and mini toys to encourage pretend play.
+Great for building tactile and fine motor skills, this little box is filled with sand and mini toys to encourage pretend play.
 I was so excited when I heard that it came in not only a construction set, but also a fairy garden, a doggie day camp, mermaids, pirates, and princesses!

-5. If you love moon sand, check this one out!
+If you love moon sand, check this one out!
 In my opinion, Kinetic Sand is even better than moon sand in some ways for indoor TACTILE play because it stays together and does not leave any sandy residue on the hands.
 It doesn’t spread and crumble all over.
-Press it with the palms of the hands, squeeze it tightly into balls, or try it with cookie cutters like playdough.
+Press it with the palms of the hands, squeeze it tightly into balls, or try it with cookie cutters like play dough.

-6. I go through several Squiggle Wiggle Writers every year.
+I go through several Squiggle Wiggle Writers every year.
 There is just something about a vibrating pen that is a magnet for little children.
 The TACTILE input this pen provides with vibration can wake up any child’s creativity.
 Along with drawing, a fun game of Simon Says placing the vibration on different body parts would be fun!
 Don’t forget the soles of the feet and cheeks!

-7. Cozy Plush elephant SMELLS like lavender when warmed in the microwave.
+Cozy Plush elephant SMELLS like lavender when warmed in the microwave.
 Amazing and calming.
 Your child can snuggle with this guy on the couch or take him to bed at night.
 There are many different animals to choose from, pick your child’s favorite!

-8. The sense of HEARING can be encouraged by listening to any music.
+The sense of HEARING can be encouraged by listening to any music.
 In Animal Soundtracks by Galt Toys, Inc. , your child will listen to a sound and match the sound to a picture on his game board.
 Can he hear the sounds at different volumes?
 Can he hear a specific sound then mimick it?
 This game also comes in a series with a variety of noises to identify if you do not want to limit the choices to animal sounds.
 A must have!

-10. The I Can Do That game by Dr. Seuss is another favorite around here.
+The I Can Do That game by Dr. Seuss is another favorite around here.
 It is an actively playful game that gets your child MOVING by balancing, hopping, twirling, and crawling just to name a few.
 How many of the creative moves can your child master?
 You don’t need therapist recommendations on this one, Dr. Seuss has it covered.